Rethinking an established app navigation for future proofing

 Sketching

-We asked the nine interviewees to draw their ideal core page and experience.
-Each person was able to provide a constructive reasoning thanks to the previous exercices, which was helpful in defining the direction of our new information architecture.
+We requested the nine interviewees to illustrate their ideal core page and experience.
+Thanks to the earlier exercises, each participant was able to offer thoughtful explanations, which aided in shaping the direction of our new information architecture.

 wireframes